Real Name | David Américo Ortiz Arias |

 Fact Sheet

-- Wondering what David Ortiz's full name is?
-David Ortiz's full name is David Américo Ortiz Arias
+- Wondering what David Ortiz's real name is?
+David Ortiz's real name is David Américo Ortiz Arias

-- David Ortiz is a(n) Professional Baseball Player
+- David Ortiz works as a(n) Professional Baseball Player

 - David Ortiz celebrates their birthday on 11-18